 I can’t make it – are you recording the talks?

-Yes – we’re taking an audio feed out from the sound desk, and we’re starting to release old talks as part of our new Storythings Podcast.
-A few of the talks from previous years are up on the Storythings website.
-Not all the talks really work as podcasts – particularly ones from artists that involve lots of copyrighted material – but I’ll put up the ones that I think work well.
+Yes – we’re taking an audio feed out from the sound desk, and we’ve recently been transcribing talks and putting them on the Storythings Medium publication.
+There’s some crackers there, including Tony Ageh’s fantastic talk from 2014, which has got a lot of love in the last few weeks.
+Not all the talks really work as transcripts, though – particularly ones from artists that involve lots of visual material – but we’ll put up the ones that we think work well.

 Will there be anything to buy/read/do at The Story this year?